eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

 An `infrastructure-live` repository is a Gruntwork best practice for managing your "live" infrastructure.
 That is, the infrastructure that is actually provisioned, as opposed to infrastructure patterns that *can* be provisioned.

+## Key Features & Benefits

+This repository provides a practical blueprint for managing infrastructure with Terragrunt, demonstrating:

+* **Modern Terragrunt Workflow:** Leverages Terragrunt Stacks for clear dependency management and streamlined multi-component deployments.
+* **Scalable `infrastructure-live` Structure:** Organizes infrastructure logically by account and region, providing a proven foundation adaptable to growing complexity.
+* **Best-Practice Separation:** Clearly separates environment-specific "live" configurations (this repo) from reusable infrastructure patterns (via an `infrastructure-catalog`).
+* **DRY Configuration:** Reduces code duplication using hierarchical configuration files (`root.hcl`, `account.hcl`, `region.hcl`).
+* **Concrete End-to-End Example:** Deploys a sample stateful web application (ASG, ALB, MySQL) across distinct production and non-production environments.
+* **Reproducible Tooling:** Includes `mise` configuration for easy installation of pinned versions of Terragrunt and OpenTofu/Terraform.

-## Usage
+## Getting Started

+> [!TIP]
-> **Note**: If you have an existing repository that was started using the [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) repository as a starting point, follow the [migration guide](/docs/migration-guide.md) for help in adjusting your existing configurations to take advantage of the patterns outlined in this repository.
+> If you have an existing repository that was started using the [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) repository as a starting point, follow the [migration guide](/docs/migration-guide.md) for help in adjusting your existing configurations to take advantage of the patterns outlined in this repository.

 To use this repository, you'll want to fork this repository into your own Git organization.

 The steps for doing this are the following:

 1. Create a new Git repository in your organization (e.g. [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), [GitLab](https://docs.gitlab.com/user/project/repository/)).

-   **Note**: You typically shouldn't have any sensitive information in this repository, as it will only contain generic infrastructure patterns that can be provisioned in any environment, but you might want to have this repository be private regardless.

 2. Create a bare clone of this repository somewhere on your local machine.